Central Asia IPM Project

 An economically-based participatory and collaborative IPM research and capacity building project in Central Asia

 This project was completed September 2014.
 It was most recently funded by USAID through its “Feed the Future Food Security Innovation Lab: Collaborative Research on IPM” which funded the Tajikistan portion of our work in Central Asia.
 The project fosters development of a comprehensive IPM initiative, using an ecologically-based and multidisciplinary systems approach.
-Michigan State University, the University of California-Davis and The International Center for Agricultural Research in the Dry Areas (ICARDA) are the host institutions collaborating with colleagues from Tajikistan, Kyrgyzstan, Uzbekistan and Kazakhstan.
+Michigan State University, the University of California-Davis and The International Center for Agricultural Research in the Dry Areas (ICARDA) were the host institutions collaborating with colleagues from Tajikistan, Kyrgyzstan, Uzbekistan and Kazakhstan.

 The second phase of our project spanned the years 2010-2014 and focused on IPM in key Central Asian food crops, specifically wheat, tomatoes and potatoes.
 These three crops were identified through consultations and recommendations of various stakeholders at a regional Collaborative Research on IPM forum conducted in Bishkek, Kyrgyzstan in June 2009.
 Read the press release announcing the project award.

 Read our success story on the Central Asia Feed the Future Food Security Innovation Lab: Collaborative Research on IPM outreach and education effort.